Monday, January 16, 2012

 On Saturday, Mike Bostock posted a link on Hacker News to an explanation of the Fisher-Yates Shuffle he had written.
 Alongside the explanation he included a very slick visualization where you could see it in action.
 Now, at a fundamental level, shuffle algorithms and sorting algorithms are simply the reverse of each other.
 So if this visualization does well on shuffle algorithms, why not a sorting algorithm as well?

 A couple years ago I wrote a sorting algorithm, which I gave the tongue-in-cheek name Marriage Sort (an homage to the problem that inspired it - see the introduction post for more details).
 I was looking for a project to play with on the weekend, so I thought, why not try the visualization on that?
-Mike has kindly let me re-use (butcher?) his code, so here's the same visualization of Marriage Sort.
+Mike has kindly let me re-use his code, so here's the same visualization of Marriage Sort.

 Disclaimer: The visualization I'm building off looks great across platforms, so if there is anything wrong with this one, it's from my changes.
 Go see the original if you don't believe me.